CSCfi/csc-user-guide/docs/apps/biopython.md

 ## Available

-In Puhti, Biopython libraries, as well as many other bioinformatics related Python libraries are available in the Python installations that are used by the [bioconda](./bioconda.md) environments.
+In Puhti-rhel7, Biopython libraries, as well as many other bioinformatics related Python libraries are available in the Python installations that are used by the [bioconda](./bioconda.md) environments.
 These environment also include python virtual environments that allow users to create their own project specific Python environment with `pip` installation tool.